MQ2024COMP3310/workshop-10-testing-NotAlias/README.md

 Make sure 3 branches are created locally, unless the local branch is explicity added to remote it will only be local.

 git push -u origin <newBranch>

+## Task4 github actions

+- Using github, navigate to the actions tab and configure "python application" but "Github actions" for this project.
+-